camptocamp/c2cgeoportal/doc/integrator/create_application.rst

 ``config.yaml`` includes the *static configuration* of the application.
 This configuration is to be opposed to the *dynamic configuration*, which is in the database, and managed by the *administrator*.
-The static configuration includes for example the application's ``default_language``.
+The static configuration includes for example the application's default language (specified with ``default_locale_name``).
 It also includes the configuration for specific parts of the application, like :ref:`integrator_raster` web services.